DPotoyan/Chem324/content/Lec9-Chem324.md

   3. **Functional spaces.**

-- Learning the abstract formalism brings simplicity, unity and clairty to the relationships in quantum mechanisms.
-On the example of simple and familiar 2D-3D vectors we will illustrate the concepts of **basis set**  and  **linear superpositions.**  We then will show how **Dirac notation** can liberate  one from coordinate representations and explicit  intergrals which can often obscure  the underlying mathematical and physical facts.
+- Learning the abstract mathematical formalism brings simplicity, unity and clairty to the relationships in quantum mechanisms.
+On the example of simple and familiar 2D-3D vectors we will illustrate the concepts of **basis set**  and  **linear superpositions.**  We will then show how **Dirac notation** can liberate  one from coordinate representations and explicit intergrals which may obscure the underlying mathematics and physical meaning.
 - With an abstract formalism we are able to fully appreciate the strange nature of quantum states which exist in a superoposition state!
-The metaphor of **Schrodinger's cat** is introduced to illustrate the stragneness of quantum phenomena on macroscopic scales.
+We will touch upon  **Schrodinger's cat** and **Double slit experiments** to illustrate the strange nature of superposition states.